THE UNBORN

 PLATINUM PALLADIUM PRINTS

-After much experimentation I decided to print THE UNBORN portraits as platinum palladium prints.
-The depth, richness, and timeless quality of the monochrome platinum tones helped create layers of emotion in an otherworldly, abstract way.
-They are printed on Japanese gampi rather than on traditional fine art watercolor paper.
-Gampi bark yields a strong, crisp sheet that is translucent, with almost no visible fibers, a very smooth surface, and a satin-like sheen that becomes even more apparent with the thinner sheets.
+After much experimentation I decided to produce THE UNBORN portraits as platinum palladium prints.
+I was drawn to the depth, richness, and timeless quality of the monochrome platinum tones, which enabled me to enhance the layers of emotion in each portrait rather than merely create a document.
+They are printed on Japanese gampi instead of the more traditional fine art watercolor paper.
+Gampi bark yields a strong, crisp sheet that is translucent, with almost no visible fibers, a very smooth surface, and a satin-like sheen.
 The unique properties of gampi allowed me to mirror the fragility of my subjects in a pure, unsentimental way while retaining the beauty and delicacy of the subject matter.

 The platinum palladium process is a 19th-century, handcrafted, non-silver photographic technique known for producing archival, matte, and tonally rich monochrome prints.
-It involves coating fine art paper, in this case Japanese gampi, with a light-sensitive mix of platinum and palladium salts.
-Each of The UNBORN photographs is 20 x 24 inches made from 16 x 20 inch negatives placed directly onto the gampi with no enlargement and exposed to UV light.
+It involves coating fine art paper with a light-sensitive mix of platinum and palladium salts.
+Each of The UNBORN photographs is 61 x 51cm (24 x 20 inches) made from 51 x 41 cm (20 x 16 inch) negatives placed directly onto a sheet of gampi with no enlargement and exposed to UV light.